grafana/k6-studio/README.md

 The proxy doesn't capture traffic when sent directly to `localhost`.
 To fix that, you can assign a hostname to it and make requests through that name.
 To do that, modify the `hosts` file on your system, for example, `127.0.0.1 myapp`, and then you will be able to make requests in the browser at `myapp:8000/path`.

+### "Proxy failed to start" error
+If you're on a Mac, make sure you're not running the k6 Studio application from the Downloads folder.
+If that's the case, close the app, move the application file to the Applications folder, and start the app again.

 ---